vmware-tanzu-labs/ignition/docs/README.md

 Once you have set your authentication method, add any [optional fields](./config-options.md) you need for your deployment.

-1. Ensure the correct space is targetted by running
+1. Ensure the correct space is targeted by running
    ```shell
    $ cf target -o ignition -s production
    api endpoint:   https://api.sys.example.net